If you’re looking to maximize your cash back rewards on everyday spending, HSBC has an offer aimed at catching your attention.

 To help determine if the HSBC Cash Rewards Credit Card is actually your best option, I compared this card to the Citi Double Cash.

-The Double Cash, which is one of Clark Howard’s favorite credit cards, gives users 1% cash back when they make a purchase and an additional 1% cash back when the bill is paid.
+The card_name, which is one of Clark Howard’s favorite credit cards, gives users 1% cash back when they make a purchase and an additional 1% cash back when the bill is paid.
 As long as you’re paying your bills each month, that’s an effective 2% cash back on every purchase you make without any spending limits or category restrictions.

 For the purposes of this spending comparison, we’ll break things down by Year 1 spending first to account for the HSBC Cash Rewards 3% bonus for the first year of spending, and then we’ll look at how the spending changes in Year 2 without the boost.